-So long as no default volume name is set, references to disks by Slot and/or Drive (e.g. CAT, S6) will set the default device (by Slot and Drive) much as happens under DOS 3.3.
+So long as no default volume name is set, references to disks by Slot and/or Drive (e.g. CAT,S6,D2) will set the default device (by Slot and Drive) much as happens with similar commands entered from the keyboard under DOS 3.3.